Are the Married at First Sight UK couples still together? Where all the couples are now

 From series one to four, here's where the Married at First Sight UK couples are now.

-Series five of Married at First Sight UK is in full swing, after kicking off on Channel 4 on October 6th.
+Things are certainly heating up on the fifth series of Married at First Sight UK.

-So far we’ve seen our two couples in the Married at First Sight UK 2020 line-up say “I do” and go on their honeymoons.
+The series kicked off on October 6th, with two brand new couples in the Married at First Sight UK 2020 line-up meeting for the first time and saying “I do.”

-Put together by the Married at First Sight UK matchmakers, which includes Paul C Brunson, Gen Gresset and Dr Angela Smith, these couples will now decide whether there’s a lasting connection, or if it just wasn’t meant to be.
+Put together by the Married at First Sight UK matchmakers, which includes Paul C Brunson, Gen Gresset and Dr Angela Smith, the couples will now decide whether they want to be together as the experiment comes to an end.

-Over the years, the show – which debuted in the UK in 2015 – has managed to create some solid relationships.
+But based on previous series, just how likely is it that they’ll stay together?

+MaFS first debuted in the UK in 2015, and has seen many couples be put together.
+But how many of them are still together together today? – Is something many want to know.

 **Includes spoilers for all seasons of Married at First Sight UK**